apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 based on the defined attributes, if any.

-Note that if no *explicit* attribute mappings are defined, all permitted attributes on the record may be retrieved by CAS from the attribute repository and made available to the principal.
+Note that if no *explicit* attribute mappings are defined, all permitted attributes on the record may be retrieved by CAS from the attribute repository source and made available to the principal.
 On the other hand, if explicit attribute mappings are defined, then *only mapped attributes* are retrieved.

 ### LDAP